-Chronic Fatigue, excessive hair fall, and breathlessness are few of the highly troubling low iron symptoms.
+Chronic Fatigue, excessive hair fall, shortness of breath and restless leg syndrome are few of the highly troubling low iron symptoms.

 Understanding Iron Deficiency